Climate change a national security issue: Pentagon

 The report found about two-thirds of the 79 installations are or will be vulnerable to recurrent flooding, and more than half are vulnerable to current or future drought.

-At Fort Greely, an Alaskan facility that is a key component of America's missile-defense system, melting permafrost will impact cold weather testing and training.
+At Fort Greely, an Alaskan facility that is a key component of the US' missile-defence system, melting permafrost will impact cold weather testing and training.

 But critics blasted the report for skimping on detail, noting it did not mention several recent hurricanes that destroyed or damaged US military facilities.